pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ## Update catalogue from Git CI/CD

-For this scenario we need a database in the cloud to host our records (which is reachable by github workflows).
-For the training we suggest to use a trial account at [elephantsql.com](https://customer.elephantsql.com/login).
+For this scenario we need a database in the cloud to host our records (which is reachable by github actions).
+For the training consider to set up a FREE account at [supabase.com](https://supabase.com/dashboard).

-- At elephantsql, create a new account.
+- At supabase, create a new account.
 - Then create a new Instance of type `Tiny (free)`.
 - Click on the instance and notice the relevant connection string (URL) and password
 - Connect your instance of pycsw to this database instance, by updating `pycsw.cfg` and following the instructions at [Catalogue publication](./3-catalogue-publication.md)
-- Verify in elephantsql dashboard if the records are correctly loaded.
+- Verify in supabase dashboard if the records are correctly loaded.

 We will now publish our records from GitHub to our database.